vikspan/custom-coding-color-theme/README.md

 ## Usage

-1. Select a language (CSS or HTML).
+1. Select a language (CSS, HTML, or JS).
 2. Adjust the colors for different syntax constructs (selectors, properties, etc.).
 3. See your changes update in real time.
 4. Copy the generated VS Code rules and paste them into your `settings.json` to apply your theme.